As one of the most populous tribes, the Dani tribe Irian Jaya complex tradition and social system are interesting topics to learn.

 The Culture of Food and Feast

 The staple food of the Dani tribe is sweet potato.
-The Dani tribe Irian Jaya recognize around 70 varieties of the products, and some are only served to the elderly and pregnant women.
+The Dani tribe Irian Jaya recognizes around 70 varieties of the products, and some are only served to the elderly and pregnant women.
 They grow sweet potato in their garden, which is often the responsibility of the women to take care and harvest the plants.

 Their irrigation system is remarkably well-built.
 They have flowing ditches around the garden to remove excess water and to keep the whole area irrigated.
 This distinct system is not found anywhere else besides in the Dani tribe culture.

 Meanwhile, they depend on pigs as their main source of protein.
-However, feasting on pigs is usually celebrated on festivals or marriages.
+However, feasting on pigs is usually celebrated at festivals or marriages.
 Families with pigs are considered wealthy since it has a high value.

 The Legendary War between Dani, Lani, and Yali Tribe